Participant Developed Programs

 The Psych: Art, Artists, and Mental Health

-This is an exhibition of original works created by students in the very first Art Health Studio class at Central Piedmont Community College.
+This was an exhibition of original works created by students in the very first Art Health Studio class at Central Piedmont Community College.

 Throughout this experience, students had the opportunity to use a range of media: graphite, colored pencil, watercolor, marker, and other materials to create the works you see exhibited.
-The theme and subject matter of these works are original concepts done by the artists and were exhibited at Sozo Gallery in uptown Charlotte, NC on May 19th 2017.
+The theme and subject matter of these works are original concepts done by the artists and were exhibited at Sozo Gallery in uptown Charlotte, NC.

 100% of the proceeds of all works sold go directly to the artists, though there are collaborative works done with each student contributing to eight total works of art, in which, if sold, 100% of those proceeds will go directly to self sustaining future art health endeavors.